 VHS Revival revisits the 80s cult classic that never was.

-Miracle Mile is a curious little movie, and I mean that in the most positive sense of the word.
+Miracle Mile is a curious little movie, and I mean that in the most positive sense.

 Still, we are not yet fully prepared for the extent of the movie’s anomalous symptoms, for what begins as a whirlwind romance descends into something rather more cataclysmic, and before long we are plummeting down the nuclear rabbit hole as offbeat romance becomes blackly comic thriller, something closer to Martin Scorsese‘s oft overlooked After Hours.